MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/native-functions/using-the-SKFunction-decorator.md

 ### Creating the folder for the Math plugin

 Since we're giving our kernel the ability to perform math, we'll create a new plugin called `MathPlugin`.
 To do this, we'll create a _MathPlugin_ folder along with a file to store all its native functions.
-Depending on the language you're using, you'll create either a C# or Python file.
+Depending on the language you're using, you'll create either a C#, Java, or Python file.

 # [C#](#tab/Csharp)